ZiCog/rust_convolution/README.md

 test tests::bench_zso_convolution_ffi        ... bench:       4,667 ns/iter (+/- 149)
 ```

-## Comentory:
+## Commentary:

 1) Many people suggested differnet Rust "functional" style approaches to this problem.
 Some of them invloving use of "unsafe".
 It turns out that for single thread perfromance the normal procedural style I wrote naively from the C example is the fastest by a wide margin.
 Beware of those who suggest functional style and/or "unsafe" to get performance in Rust, it is not true!

-2) The fatsest "functioanl" style solution, by alice, matches my procedural effort.
+2) The fastest "functioanl" style solution, by alice, matches my procedural effort.
 It is also pure poetry.
 So short, sweet and to the point compared to all the others.

-3) For multi-core parallelism alices functional style wins hands down.
-And it is only a 4 charcter change to the source to parallelize it!
+3) For multi-core parallelism alice's functional style wins hands down.
+And it is only a 4 character change to the source to parallelize it!

 4) The parallel solution is painfully slow on small data sets, as shown in the benchmark figures.